-Notification of Policy Changes
+Notification of Changes

 The ADN program policies and information presented in the ADN Student Handbook are subject to change.
-If changes are made, all students in the ADN program will be notified in one or more of the following ways: announcement in class, Blackboard posting, email, printed memorandum, bulletin board postings, or U.S. mail.
+If changes are made, all students in the ADN program will be notified in one or more of the following ways: announcement in class, Canvas posting, email, printed handout, or U.S. mail.